Reducing Industrial Emissions

 Operators new oil and gas wells must now follow the 2016 methane rule, which required them to find and repair leaks and capture natural gas from the completion of hydraulically fractured oil and gas wells.
 They must also limit emissions from new and modified pneumatic pumps, and from several types of equipment used at natural gas transmission compressor stations, including compressors and pneumatic controllers.
 When it issued the rule in 2016, EPA estimated it could prevent the emission of 510,000 short tons of methane in 2025 (the equivalent of 11 million metric tons of carbon dioxide) in addition to reducing other harmful air pollutants such as volatile organic compounds (VOCs, which are ozone-forming pollutants).

 Regardless of the regulatory approach, EPA continues to work with industry and states through its voluntary Natural Gas STAR program to reduce methane from existing oil and gas operations.

-In addition, on January 22, 2016, the Department of the Interior proposed a Methane Waste and Reduction Rule to reduce methane emissions from all wells on lands managed by the Bureau of Land Management and Indian lands.
-It proposed the first-ever limits for flaring of natural gas as well as increased disclosure requirements.
-The proposal would prohibit venting except in specified circumstances and require pre-drill planning for leak reduction and increased use of leak-detection technology.
+In addition, in August 2018, the Department of Interior finalized changes that rescinded the 2016 methane emissions rule from wells on lands managed by the Bureau of Land Management and Indian lands.
+The 2016 rule was the first-ever limits for flaring of natural gas as well as increased disclosure requirements.
+It prohibited venting except in specified circumstances and require pre-drill planning for leak reduction and increased use of leak-detection technology.

 Other Industrial Sources